hrithik86/Async-JS/Promises/readme.md

 When new Promise is created, the function passed into it runs automatically.
 It contains the producing code which produces the result.
 Its arguments resolve and reject.

-See the code
+See the code for reference
-Function inside then is ran as - resolve()
+> Function inside then is ran as - resolve()

-Function inside catch is ran as - reject()
+> Function inside catch is ran as - reject()

 Promises are the ideal choice for asynchronous programming.
 Promises can handle multiple asynchronous operations easily and are better at error handling as compared to callbacks and events.